-4.3.1 The minimum Buildability Score has been derived taking into account the average Buildability Scores achieved by the industry for different categories of building.
-The minimum Buildability Score for each category of development, namely residential projects, commercial projects, industrial projects and institutional and other projects are tabulated in Table B. Different minimum Buildability Score requirements are given for 2,000 m2 \leq GFA < 5,000 m2, 5,000 m2 \leq GFA < 25,000 m2 and GFA \geq 25,000 m2.
+4.3.1 For new building work and A&A work outside existing building (considered as new work), the minimum Buildability Score for each category of development, namely residential projects, commercial projects, industrial projects, school projects and institutional and other projects are tabulated in Table B. Different minimum Buildability Score requirements are given for 2,000 m2 ≤ GFA < 5,000 m2 ≤ GFA < 25,000 m2 and GFA ≥ 25,000 m2.